-The nation’s two largest debt buyers will pay $79 million in refunds and penalties in a crackdown aimed at cleaning up the debt collection market, the U.S. Consumer Financial Protection Bureau announced Wednesday.
+The 2015 consent order called for Encore Capital Group and Portfolio Recovery Associates, another large debt buyer not named in the current CFPB lawsuit, to pay $79 million in refunds and penalties in a crackdown aimed at cleaning up the debt collection market.

-Whether they are debt buyers or sellers, “All players in the collections market need … to ensure they are collecting the right amount from the right consumer,” CFPB Director Richard Cordray said.
+Whether they are debt buyers or sellers, “All players in the collections market need … to ensure they are collecting the right amount from the right consumer,” CFPB Director Richard Cordray said at that time.

-Under consent orders, Encore Capital Group and Portfolio Recovery Associates will pay a combined $18 million in fines and provide $61 million in refunds, while also stopping collection on another $127 million in consumer accounts.
-The combined moves will give relief to tens of thousands of consumers being hounded by collectors or collection lawsuits, the CFPB said.
-The companies must also stop reselling debt they own to other companies.
+Under consent orders, Encore Capital Group and Portfolio Recovery Associates were to pay a combined $18 million in fines and provide $61 million in refunds, while also stopping collection on another $127 million in consumer accounts.
+The combined moves would give relief to tens of thousands of consumers being hounded by collectors or collection lawsuits, the CFPB said.
+The companies were also to stop reselling debt they owned to other companies.

 “Encore and PRA demanded payments and filed lawsuits on debts that they knew very little about, and they did so without reviewing the appropriate documentation,” Cordray said.